Latest report: September 2021

-Thirty-eight per cent of practices expect workloads to grow in the coming three months, whilst over half (54%) expect them to remain the same.
-The percentage expecting workloads has fallen to fewer than one in ten (7%).
+32% of practices expect workloads to grow in the coming three months, while 57% expect them to remain the same.
+11% of practices expect workloads to decrease.

 Graphs of main findings